Updated: Jul 9

 Heart disease is the range of maladies that include blood vessel diseases, heart rhythm problems and heart defects (congenital heart defects) that you may be born with.
 Coronary heart disease is a common term for the development or buildup of plaque inside heart’s arteries.
 The plaque is made from cholesterol some of which the body produces, and some cholesterol is from the foods we eat that are high in saturated fats and trans fats.
 High cholesterol foods include animal sources, such as meat, poultry and full-fat dairy items.

-There are several lifestyle changes that men can make to promote heart health.
+There are several lifestyles changes that men can make to promote heart health.
 They include:

 Men can be resistant to change however when they opt to modify their lifestyle throughout the year it can help ensure they’re able to continue to enjoy food, sports activities and sex, living happier, healthier and more enjoyable lives.

 Take Away: Men can benefit from changing their lifestyle.
 By taking steps to improve their well-being, they can reduce their risk factors for chronic health challenges.

 Please follow and like us: